StackScrubs/stuq/README.md

 The CI pipeline may be found [here](https://github.com/StackScrubs/stuq/actions/workflows/ci.yml).

-Running the tests yourself is also fairly straight forward process.
+Running the tests yourself is also a fairly straight forward process.

 Running tests on back-end: `cd backend && mvn surefire:test`